ChaitanyChaudhary/ChaitanyChaudhary/README.md

 # 💫 About Me:
-I'm Junior CyberSecurity Analyst & Cybersecurity Enthusiast.<br>Proficient in Linux and Python.<br>Eager to learn and contribute to organizational security
+I'm Junior CyberSecurity Analyst & Cybersecurity Enthusiast.
+Proficient in Linux and Python.
+Eager to learn and contribute to organizational security

 ## 🌐 Socials: